brndnmtthws/brndn-io/content/posts/digital-addiction/index.md

 ![Person enjoying nature without devices](7.jpg)

 I don't have perfect solutions to these challenges—I'm navigating them myself.
-But awareness is certainly the first step toward intentional change.
-Once we recognize these patterns in ourselves, we can begin making conscious choices rather than operating on autopilot.
+For me, things only started to shift once I began catching the habit in real time: reaching for my phone at a red light, in the elevator, during any lull.
+Seeing it that clearly made it harder to keep pretending it was random.

 Some approaches I've found helpful: